nginxinc/nginx-gateway-fabric/docs/proposals/control-plane-config.md

 - Have a valid use case.
 The more fields we expose, the more attack vectors we create.
 We should only be exposing fields that are genuinely useful for a user to change dynamically.

-RBAC via the Kubernetes API server will ensure that only authorized users can update the CRD containing NKG control plane configuration.
+RBAC via the Kubernetes API server will ensure that only authorized users can update the CRD containing NGF control plane configuration.

 ## Alternatives